WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 The signature also needs to include instructions to intermediates for how to fetch updated validity assertions.

+## Low implementation complexity

+Simpler implementations are, all things equal, less likely to include bugs.
+This section describes decisions that were made in the rest of the specification to reduce complexity.

+### Limited choices

+In general, we're trying to eliminate unnecessary choices in the specification.
+For example, instead of requiring clients to support two methods for verifying payload integrity, we only require one.

+### Bounded-buffering integrity checking

+Clients can be designed with a more-trusted network layer that decides how to trust resources and then provides those resources to less-trusted rendering processes along with handles to the storage and other resources they're allowed to access.
+If the network layer can enforce that it only operates on chunks of data up to a certain size, it can avoid the complexity of spooling large files to disk.

+To allow the network layer to verify signed exchanges using a bounded amount of memory, {{application-signed-exchange}} requires the signature and headers to be less than TBD bytes long, and {{signature-validity}} requires that the MI record size be less than TBD bytes.
+This allows the network layer to validate a bounded chunk at a time, and pass that chunk on to a renderer, and then forget about that chunk before processing the next one.

+The `Digest` header field from {{!RFC3230}} requires the network layer to buffer the entire response body, so it's disallowed.

 # Determining validity using cache control # {#validity-with-cache-control}

 This draft could expire signature validity using the normal HTTP cache control